Historia general de las Indias: Opinions of historians contemporary to Gómara

 The Peruvian writer known as Inca Garcilaso de la Vega used the book as a source for his book, Comentarios Reales de los Incas.
 A copy of Historia general de las Indias annotated by Garcilaso de la Vega remains extant.
 Francisco Cervantes de Salazar copied much of Gomara's book to make his Crónica de la Nueva España.

 On the other side, Bernal Díaz del Castillo, who had been a soldier in the expeditions and conquests, heavily criticized the book in his Historia verdadera de la conquista de la Nueva España, in particular because Gómara had never set foot in the Americas, and for the book's praising of Hernán Cortés, without giving credit to others involved.
 Nevertheless, he referenced the timeline of the work while composing his own account.

 Friar Bartolomé de las Casas detested the book for its glorification of Hernán Cortés.
 The Spanish Crown also disagreed with the excessive glorification of Cortés.

 Banning

 The publication of the book was banned by royal decree, a ban reaffirmed during the reign of Philip II of Spain and which was in effect for many years.
 There was never a formal explanation for the ban, but it could have been because of the excessive praise of Cortés, for the criticisms directed at the Catholic Monarchs, if not for the manner in which it referred to Francisco de los Cobos, secretary of Carlos V. The writer had the consolation that it was published in other languages.

-"The Prince.
-Correidors, assistant, governors, mayors and other magistrates and justices of any kind in all the cities, villages and lands of these realms and seigneuries, and to everyone and anyone to whom this my decree is shown, or its copy signed by public notary.
-Know that Francisco López de Gómara, clergyman, has written a book titled Historia de las Indias y Conquista de México, which has been printed; and because it is not advisable that said book be sold, nor read, nor have more copies printed, that rather those that are printed be collected, and brought to the Consejo Real de las Indias de su Majestad....."